-I’ve been involved with political scientists at about a dozen universities conducting research on civil discourse in state legislatures.
-With a grant from the National Institute for Civil Discourse we designed a survey that was sent to every single registered state legislative lobbyist in the U.S. The survey asked questions such as years of experience, perceptions of legislative civility in recent years, ideas about how to create more civil legislative discourse, etc. This research culminated in an edited book with Washington State University Press using the data and to outreach efforts to citizen groups and universities.
-I coauthored two chapters of the book with our students:
+With a grant from the National Institute for Civil Discourse, a national research team of political scientists designed a survey that was sent to every single registered state legislative lobbyist in the U.S. The survey asked questions such as years of experience, perceptions of legislative civility in recent years, ideas about how to create more civil legislative discourse, etc. This research culminated in an edited book with Washington State University Press using the data and to outreach efforts to citizen groups and universities.

 Leanne Giordono, Brent S. Steel and Claire McMorris, “State Economic Inequality and Incivility,” Chapter 6 in N.P.
 Lovrich, F. Benjamin, W. Schreckhise, and J.C.
 Pierce, eds., Outside Looking In: Lobbyists’ Views on Civil Discourse in U.S. State Legislatures.
 Pullman, WA: Washington State University Press, 2021.